-- Principles of sport and exercise physiology (Level 4, module leader)
+- Principles of sport and exercise physiology (Level 4, Module Leader)

-- Physiological assessment for sport, exercise and health (Level 5, module leader)
+- Physiological assessment for sport, exercise and health (Level 5, Module Leader)

-- Applied sports physiology (Level 6, module leader)
+- Applied sports physiology (Level 6, Module Leader)

-- Independent research (Level 7, module leader)
+- Independent research (Level 7, Module Leader)

 My main research interests lie within the field of human balance control.

 I am interested in how we use our senses to maintain upright posture.
 My work has predominantly used electrical vestibular stimulation to investigate balance and orientation reflexes.
 I recently used this technique in older adults to investigate whether the vestibular control of balance is affected by ageing.
-Besides studying the vestibular system, I have conducted research examining the effect of light touch and interpersonal contact on the control of balance.
+In addition to studying the vestibular system, I have conducted research examining the effect of light touch and interpersonal contact on the control of balance.